jasirrahman/Member-Firearms-Investment-Tracker/README.md

 }

 After extracting the links into a separate column “Report Link”, I downloaded the data on my computer and was then able to run it in the PDF reader.

+There are two files in this github repo:
+(1) A .ipynb file (Jupyter Notebook) that has the code that is necessary to run, commented with instructions for use in a Jupyter environment, and the outputs of sample code that demonstrates functionality.
+(2) A .py file that is the base Python script without sample outputs.